bobmuscarella/EBC-Teaching-Hours-Calculator/README.md

-# EBC teaching hour calculator
+# EBC teaching hours calculator

 Tools to keep track of teaching hours for courses at EBC.